-- 1. Open the Profile Management .ini file.
-For more information about the .ini file, see About the Profile Management .ini file. - 2.
+- 1. Open the Profile Management .ini file. - 2.
 Add the EnableLogonExclusionCheck item in the [General Settings] section. - 3.
 Set a value for the EnableLogonExclusionCheck item as follows: - To ignore the excluded files and folders specified in the exclusion list from the user store, set the value to 1; for example, EnableLogonExclusionCheck=1. - To delete the excluded files and folders specified in the exclusion list from the user store, set the value to 2; for example, EnableLogonExclusionCheck=2. - To disable the check, set the value to 0; for example, EnableLogonExclusionCheck=0. - 4.
 Save and close the Profile Management .ini file. - 5.
 Run the gpupdate / force command to make your changes take effect.